Testing for the full spectrum of hematologic disorders.

 Our testing is supported by a round-the-clock staff of expert laboratory directors and genetic counselors, who assist with everything from test ordering to results interpretation.
 Our experts collaborate closely with clients, not only to reach the right answers for current patients, but also to guide the development of future testing.

 New NGS Testing for Bleeding and Thrombosing Disorders

 Rajiv Pruthi, M.B.B.S., gives an overview of this testing available through Mayo Clinic Laboratories.
-He discusses when this testing should be ordered, how this testing compares to previous testing approaches, and what clinical action can be taken due to the results of this testing.
+He discusses when the testing should be ordered, how it compares to previous testing approaches, and what clinical action can be taken due to the results.

 Horatiu Olteanu, M.D., Ph.D., gives an overview of the new T-cell receptor (TCR) β-chain constant region (TRBC1) flow cytometry marker, which is now included in Mayo Clinic Laboratories' routine diagnostic T-cell flow cytometry panel.
 He discusses when this testing should be ordered, how the addition of TCRBC1 compares to previous testing approaches, and how this marker can assist ordering physicians.